code4it-dev/c4it-hugo/content/article/2025/117-httplogging/index.md

 }
 ```

-As you can see, I have added some custom logs: in the previous method, before searching for the element with the specified ID, I also write a log message such as "Looking if in my collection with 5 books there is one with ID 2".
+As you can see, I have added some custom logs: before searching for the element with the specified ID, I also write a log message such as "Looking if in my collection with 5 books there is one with ID 2".

 Where can I find the message?
 Well, on Seq!

-Seq is a popular log sink (well, honestly, my favourite one!), that is easy to install and to integrate with .NET.
+Seq is a popular log sink (well, as you may know, my favourite one!), that is easy to install and to integrate with .NET.
 I've thoroughly explained how to use Seq in conjunction with .NET in [this article](https://www.code4it.dev/blog/logging-with-ilogger-and-seq/).

-In short the only change in your code is to add Seq as the log sink, like this:
+In short the most important change in your application is to add Seq as the log sink, like this:

 ```cs
 builder.Services.AddLogging(lb => {